zacharycope0/Data_Analysis/Caravan_Insurance/README.md

 # Caravan_Insurance

-This file shows the steps that I used to build a model for predicting whether a customer has mobile home insurance.
+This folder shows the steps that I used to build a model for predicting whether a customer has mobile home insurance.
 The target variable is imbalanced with only 6% of customers having mobile home plans.

 Initial run and visualizations of attributes can be seen in CaravanPred1&Visual_NoDataCleaning.ipynb